wormholelabs-xyz/example-messaging-executor/svm/pinocchio/README.md

 ## Notes

-- The test crates use `solana-program-test` and [mollusk-svm](https://github.com/buffalojoec/mollusk) to load and execute the compiled `.so` files in a simulated SVM environment.
+- The test crates use `solana-program-test` to load and execute the compiled `.so` files in a simulated SVM environment.
+Benchmarks use [mollusk-svm](https://github.com/buffalojoec/mollusk) for compute unit measurements.
 - Tests will fail if the `.so` files are not built first.
 - The `QUOTER_UPDATER_PUBKEY` is baked into the program at compile time and cannot be changed without rebuilding.